 My ECO STORIES with Y.O.U Underwear

-We spoke with Jess Riggs the Head of Sustainability from Y.O.U Underwear.
-Classically stylish and made from super-soft organic Fairtrade cotton their underwear is ethical and gives back with every purchase.
-As a B Corp and Living Wage Employer they embody sustianable practices.
+We spoke with Jess Riggs the Head of Sustainability from Y.O.U.
+Underwear.
+Classically stylish and made from super-soft organic Fairtrade cotton, their underwear is ethical and gives back with every purchase.
+As a B Corp and Living Wage Employer, they embody sustainable practices.

 Can you talk a bit about your practice?

-I’m the Head of Sustainability for Y.O.U Underwear; a small, sustainable underwear brand for men, women, and girls.
-We are the highest rated UK and Fashion B Corp in the world.
-For every pair of underwear from our core collection we sell, we donate two pairs to the charity Smalls For All, which distributes underwear to vulnerable people across the UK and Africa.
+I’m the Head of Sustainability for Y.O.U.
+Underwear; is a small, sustainable underwear brand for men, women, and girls.
+We are the highest-rated U.K. and Fashion B Corp in the world.
+For every pair of underwear from our core collection we sell, we donate two pairs to the charity Smalls For All, which distributes underwear to vulnerable people across the U.K. and Africa.

-A lot of my work revolves around pushing our sustainability agenda forward, but it’s a small company so I also do a few other things!
-That includes helping with new product development, building out our sustainable marketplace, and designing the website.
+Much of my work revolves around pushing our sustainability agenda forward, but it’s a small company, so I also do a few other things!
+That includes helping with new product development, building our sustainable marketplace, and designing the website.

 What does sustainability mean to you?

 To me, sustainability is holistic.
-Yes, it involves having a lower environmental impact, but it also takes into account the treatment of the people who make your clothes, the amount you’re producing, the end-of-life options, size inclusivity and ethical marketing - among other things!
+Yes, it involves having a lower environmental impact, but it also considers the treatment of the people who make your clothes, the amount you’re producing, the end-of-life options, size inclusivity and ethical marketing - among other things!

 How do you make your practice sustainable?